jschmuller/sdk-js/docusaurus/docs/api/axios-resources.md

 ### AvSpacesApi

-Get metadata for the various content types for the Spaces platform.
+Get metadata for the content types for the Spaces platform.

 #### `parseSpaceId(query)`